gbv/paia/paia.md

      fee.feetype   0..1   string      textual description of the type of fee fee.feeid     0..1   URI         URI of the type of fee
     ------------- ------ ----------- ----------------------------------------
+mapping to RDF
+  : see [fees in RDF]

 If given, `fee.feetype` MUST NOT refer to the individual fee but to the type of fee.
 A PAIA server MUST return identical values of `fee.feetype` for identical